raiden-network/raiden/README.rst

                     | default is '0'
 --confirmations     | Number of block confirmations until a block is considered safe
                     | default is '8'
+--host              | The host to use for serving the REST API
+                    | default is 'localhost'
 ==================  =================================================================